 Allowable SNAP Purchases

 SNAP benefits may only be used to purchase food.
 Stores cannot give change or cash back from a food benefit transaction.
 Only the exact amount of food purchases may be deducted from the food benefit account.
 If returns are made from a SNAP account, the amount of the return will go onto the EBT card as a credit.
 Cash cannot be given for returns according to federal law.
+There are no minimum dollar amounts per transaction or a maximum limit on the number of transactions.

 Allowable TANF Purchases